jameshfisher/jameshfisher.com/_posts/2016-11-29-size_t_iterator.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  `size_t` is used to represent the size of objects in memory.
+It is commonly used for array indexing.
 ---

 The `size_t` type is used to represent the size of objects in memory.
 As examples, it is the type of the return value of the `sizeof` operator, and of the `strlen` function.
 This means that it is an unsigned integral type.
 Its specific size is platform-dependent; the size is chosen to be large enough to represent all sizes on that platform.